 - Firstly, the type of fish that you have – certain fish have different nutritional requirements

 - Secondly, the time of year – a fishes metabolism is affected by temperature, meaning that certain foods are required during specific times of the year (Ref.* 5)

-At water temperature (ten degrees Celsius or over) fish will feed up to four time each day.
-When feeding them, it’s best to do so in small portions so that the food is eaten and there is less wastage and pollution.
+At water temperature (ten degrees Celsius or over) fish will feed up to four times each day.
+When feeding them, it’s best to do so in small portions so that the food is eaten and there are less wastage and pollution.

 - Make sure that no moisture enters any feeding containers and that the lid on these stays closed when you are not using them

 - Store food in a cool and dry place, away from the direct rays of the sun

 - If fish are not eating the food you give them and the water is the correct temperature, start to look for any signs of disease

 There are many products on the market when it comes to food supplements for your pond fish, so here are some of the main ones that you can use: